interactivedatacomics/interactivedatacomics.github.io/InteractiveComicExamples.md

 [CLAMS II](https://abwaesser.net/comic/clams-ii/#drop) by _Michael Kühni_.
 It has only one interaction --- clicking the shaking clam will reveal a pounchline in few new panels.

 [Remember](https://ncase.me/remember/) by _Nicky Case_ is a comic for explanning how memory works.
-Its have various types _Queation and Answer_ pattern to engage audience to follow its explanning pace.
+Some panels are hiden until the audience click the trigger.

 ## Change Contents in panle
 Choose-Your-Own-Adventure & Whatifs